Debbie Bryan Design Studio

 Our prints are created by hand using heritage papers, hand-made bobbin lace collars, historic laces from the Debbie Bryan Lace Archive, plus vintage collectables and haberdashery to create one of a kind artwork with gold leaf illustration.

 In 2020, our studio explored this beautifully unique design process, developing a new collection of exceptional in-house designs inspired by Nottingham’s rich textile heritage.

 We also teach this heritage craft as part of our creative class programme.
 Hosting group parties, regular taught classes and Crafternoons.
-You can explore the class and it’s booking details here.

 Each of our ring designs are uniquely shaped by carving and mark-marking techniques.
 The wax rings are then cast into recycled silver at our precision casting company in Birmingham’s famous Jewellery Quarter.